mantidproject/mantid/docs/source/release/v4.1.0/mantidworkbench.rst

 - Mantid's offline help is now available in Workbench.
 - A colorfill plot of a workspace with logarithmic bins is plotted on a log scale.
 - You can now toggle the normalization of plots in Workbench from the plot's context menu
+- You can now set a default user layout from the view menu that will be loaded on startup.

 Bugfixes
 ########